twisterghost/jankbot/README.md

 Jankbot is designed to use custom modules to extend his abilities.
 To add a module, begin by placing the module source file in the `bot_modules/` directory.

+Next, you can either use the `config` program or add the module manually.

+**To use the config program**, run `node config module add` and follow the instructions.

+**To add the module manually, follow the instructions below.**

-Then, edit `config.json` and add the name of the module to the `modules` property.
+Edit `config.json` and add the name of the module to the `modules` property.

 For example, if you were adding a module called "quotes" with a source file